 4.Why should people spend a season in the Rockies?

-Hospitality in the Rockies gives applicants the experience of meeting people from all around the world, all working together and living in one of the most picturesque places in the world.
+Hospitality work in the Rockies gives applicants the experience of new meeting people from all around the world, all working together and living in one of the most picturesque places in the world.
 The activities are year round from snowboarding, skiing, snowmobiling in the winter to hiking, rafting and climbing in the summer.
 Whilst the jobs are generally ‘entry level’ they give people a great opportunity to build their independence, confidence and work experience.
 As a Canadian employer myself, I know that we have very high expectations when it comes to customer service.
 Being able to show a season spent working in Canada on your CV is no bad thing!

 5. What changes do you see in the Oyster participants during their time in the Rockies?

-From personal and past experience the candidates get more and more independent and comfortable in their surroundings through the season.
+From personal and past experience the participants get more and more independent and comfortable in their surroundings through the season.
 This is often the first time that people have spent overseas and away from home.
 It is a big deal for them but quickly gain that independence and have a great time.
-By the end, they are confident and able to travel further afield to explore the province and surrounding area.
+By the end, they are confident and able to travel further afield to explore the province and surrounding areas.